borisdiakur/marked/README.md

 ## Usage

 1. Select _marked_ in the _Select macro_ dialog.
-2. Select a connector type between Bitbucket Url Api Reference Markdown (Json Object) or any remote HTTP(S) plain text markdown.
+2. Select a connector type between Bitbucket URL API Reference Markdown (Json Object) or any remote HTTP(S) plain text markdown.
 3. Insert the URL of resource in the input field labeled with _URL_.
 4. If your resource requires HTTP Basic authentication, provide the user and password or leave them blank.
-3. Preview the rendered result by clicking on _Preview_.
+5. Preview the rendered result by clicking on _Preview_.
-4. Insert the rendered content by clicking on _Insert_.
+6. Insert the rendered content by clicking on _Insert_.
 You can now preview and save the document.

 ## FAQ